 - Easy communication

 Open Face Helmets

 This helmet is popular with scooter riders and cruisers.
 It has quite a vintage feel.
-It’s still safe but provides less coverage, as there’s no chin bar and no face shield.
-It has an airy feel that can be nice, but a may be problem in rainy or dusty weather.
-You may even need a bandana to protect your chin if the helmet has a flip down visor.
-You could consider wearing glasses in sunny weather, but you’ll need goggles when conditions are tougher.
-Some manufacturers may offer snap on eye protection designed to work with their helmets.
+It’s still safe but provides less coverage, as there’s no chin bar and face shield.
+It has an airy feel that can be nice, but a maybe problem in rainy or dusty weather.
+If the helmet has a flip-down visor, you may even need a bandana to protect your chin.
+You could consider wearing glasses in sunny weather, but you’ll need goggles when conditions are more challenging.
+Some manufacturers may offer to snap eye protection designed to work with helmets.
 Here are some highlights: